tlml/Bookdown_lectnotes/README.md

 install.packages('bookdown')

+Then, you'll need to run

+make

-Then, you'll need to run Make.
-No instructions for rstudio etc yet, sorry...
+(no instructions for rstudio etc yet, sorry)...
 You can find more information on that, and on Bookdown in general, from the following (the text is copied from https://github.com/rstudio/bookdown-demo

 # From bookdown-demo: